USPS stamp prices are about to go up

 (NEXSTAR) – Stock up on Forever stamps now, or forever hold your peace.

-The United States Postal Service’s plan to raise stamp prices is taking effect on July 10.
-The price of a Forever stamp will rise from 58 cents to 60 cents.
+The United States Postal Service’s plan to raise stamp prices is set to take effect on July 10.
+That’s when the price will go from 58 cents to 60 cents.

 A Forever stamp, as its name suggests, can be used to mail a letter regardless of when it was purchased.
 That means if you bought a book of Forever stamps 10 years ago, when the price was 45 cents each, you can still use them to mail letters now, even though prices have climbed.